EnragedAntelope/ComfyUI-Doubutsu-Describer/readme.md

 # Doubutsu Image Describer for ComfyUI

-This custom node for ComfyUI allows you to use the Doubutsu model to describe images.
+This custom node for ComfyUI allows you to use the Doubutsu small VLM model to describe images.
+Credit and further information on Doubutsu: https://huggingface.co/qresearch/doubutsu-2b-pt-756

 ## Installation